SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 2. Then re-run course assignment process

 #### Westboro Subs (Restaurant ID: 778)
-**Status:** ⚠️ SKIPPED - No courses defined | ⚠️ USING CLOVER SERVICE
+**Status:** ⚠️ LEFT PLATFORM - On RestaurantPlus.net | ⚠️ SKIP COURSE ASSIGNMENT
 **Date:** 2025-11-03

 **Issue:** Restaurant has 47 dishes but 0 courses defined in the system.

-**⚠️ SERVICE NOTE:** Restaurant is now using **RestaurantPlus.net/OlivePOS** service (confirmed at https://restaurantplus.net/home/food).
-May not need course assignment work if they've switched away from our platform.
+**⚠️ PLATFORM NOTE:** Restaurant has LEFT our platform and is now using **RestaurantPlus.net/OlivePOS** (confirmed at https://restaurantplus.net/home/food).
+Restaurant should be removed from active list.

+**Action Taken:** SKIP - Restaurant no longer on our platform.
+Do not proceed with course assignment.

 **Data Quality Check:** ✅ 47 dishes is reasonable for a Vietnamese sub shop - menu data appears properly migrated.